 Be informed, for there is also a Look-Alike Cake Plate in the American Whitehall pattern.
 Many people selling the Look-Alike item often classify it as Fostoria American, when in truth – it is not.
+The differences between the two is noted and pictured in my premium Whitehall PDF Report.
 The American Whitehall piece is called a “3-Toed Cake Plate”.

 It is not considered a rare piece in Fostoria’s line; however, it will prove to be quite an asset.
 It is very versatile when it comes to serving your guests different food items.
 You can serve many desserts other than cake on this plate – from appetizers to cupcakes and more.
 The possibilities are endless.

 If you are interested in purchasing this Fostoria American item, please click the following sponsored link for available Cake Plates on eBay.

 Item Number: #306

 Production Dates: 1948-1982

 The Handled Cake Plate is a very versatile piece.
 When compared to other Fostoria American cake serving pieces, it is smaller in scale and general appearance.
 With two handles, it is very easy to transport from one place to the next – and is not bulky in weight.
 It is a very useful dish for serving a variety of foods – from desserts, appetizers, breads, etc.

 The Handled Cake Plate is approximately 10″ in diameter.
 The measurement from handle to handle is about 12″.
 It has a beautiful starburst (or ray) design in the center.